jackycct/wechat-work-sample/README.md

 e.g.
 From External Port 8080 To Internal IP Address 192.186.1.123, port 8080

+This page provides steps on how to perform port forwarding in major routers https://portforward.com/router.htm

 ## Identify your public internet IP address from your router
 e.g 220.246.105.20